 Dr. Shannon has strong professional interests in public health and preventive medicine, and in major research areas of clinical outcomes study, health promotion and disease prevention, health professions workforce, rural health, and medical school curriculum.
-He is the current President of the Federation of Schools of the Health Professions and a member of the Veterans Administration’s National Academic Affiliations Council.
-Until recently, he served as a senior member of HRSA’s Advisory Committee on Training in Primary Care Medicine and Dentistry.
+He is the past President of the Federation of Associations of Schools of the Health Professions and currently serves as Vice President of the Interprofessional Education Collaborative.

 Dr. Shannon has a long history of leadership and service in public health.
 He was instrumental in the development of the Master of Public Health program at the University of New England, and prior to his appointment as dean was the Director of Occupational and Environmental Health at the Maine Bureau of Health.
 He has served on numerous public health boards and commissions and is a founder and past chair of the Board of the Maine Center for Public Health.

 In addition, Dr. Shannon is past president of the Maine Biomedical Research Coalition and was a member of the state's Biomedical Research Board.
 He was instrumental in implementing biomedical research expansion within the University of New England, targeting such areas as the impact of diabetes on heart disease and the neurophysiology of pain, memory, and addiction.

 He has received many awards, most recently, the 2016 Phillips Medal of Public Service given by the Ohio Heritage College of Osteopathic Medicine and the 2016 Dale Dodson Award for leadership.
 In 2013 he received the Distinguished Service Award from the Maine Osteopathic Association; the New York Institute of Technology Riland Public Service Award in 2011.
 In 2010 he received both the AACOM Robert A. Kistner Award and the Pioneer in Osteopathic Medicine Award from the University of New England; in 2003 the Dan Hanley Memorial Trust Leadership Award; and the Finance Authority of Maine's Distinguished Service Award in the Field of Higher Education in 2002.